exordis/mkdocs-partial/docs/index.md

 !!! tip
-    `site-company-documentation` may have additional step to build docker image from site, it would make things even simpler for documentation writer as all she'd need is launch docker with something like
+    `site-company-documentation` CI may have additional step to build docker image from site, it would make things even simpler for documentation writer as all she'd need is launching docker with something like
     ```
+    docker run --pull always --rm \
+               -p 8000:8000 \
+               -v .\docs:/docs \
-    docker run --pull always --rm -p 8000:8000 -v .\docs:/docs [docker image] serve --local-docs docs-project-a=./docs
+               [docker image] serve --local-docs docs-project-a=./docs
     ```